-Employees.
-Having employees changes your business liability and complexity, and you might want to consider going to a business type that provides you with more protection against lawsuits.
+Employees: If you have employees, it increases your business liability and complexity, and you might want to consider going to a business type that provides you with more liability protection.

 Change in Ownership: Adding owners, or having owners leave, may suggest a change in business structure.
 For example, if a sole proprietor wants to have a second owner, the business must change its structure, to a partnership, LLC, or corporation/S corporation.

-In most of the changes described below, it's a good idea to get an attorney involved in the process, to make sure you are not missing any important details or tax or legal implications of the change.
-In most cases, both tax and legal issues are in play, so you may want to get the advice of a tax professional as well as an attorney.
+In most of the changes described below, it's important to get an attorney and your tax professional involved in the process, to make sure you are not missing any details or tax or legal implications of the change.

 Changing from a Sole Proprietorship

-- Sole proprietorship to Corporation.
-The process to change a sole proprietorship to a corporation is similar to the change to an LLC or partnership - filing registration documents with the state in which you are doing business.
-In the case of a corporation, you must also designate shareholders and officers, create corporate by-laws, and other tasks in the process of creating a corporation.
+Sole proprietorship to corporation.
+The process to change a sole proprietorship to a corporation is similar to the change to an LLC or partnership–filing registration documents with the state in which you are doing business.

-- Sole proprietorship to S Corporation.
+Sole proprietorship to S Corporation.
 The change of any business entity to an S corporation requires first the formation of a corporation, then a request to the IRS to elect S corporation status.
-So a sole proprietorship wishing to become an S corporation would first go through the process of incorporation, then electing S corporation status at the appropriate time.

 Business Type Change and Your Business Name